-• successfully complete our second Phase 3 clinical trial of QINLOCK for the treatment of second-line GIST;

-- initiate and successfully complete other later-stage clinical trials that meet their clinical endpoints; - initiate and successfully complete all safety studies and related reports required to obtain U.S. and foreign marketing approval for our drug candidates; - subject to obtaining favorable results from our Phase 3 trial for QINLOCK for the treatment of second-line GIST, completing all requirements for the submission of a supplemental NDA, and applying for and obtaining marketing approval; - complete all requirements for the submission of a marketing authorisation application (EU MAA) to the European Medicines Agency (EMA) and obtain marketing approval for QINLOCK in the European Union (EU); - continue to maintain and expand commercial manufacturing capabilities or make further arrangements with third-party manufacturers for clinical supply and commercial manufacturing of QINLOCK and our drug candidates; - commercialize QINLOCK by deploying a sales force and marketing QINLOCK in the U.S. and, either ourselves or through third parties, in other jurisdictions where we receive approval including Canada and Australia, assisting our licensee, Zai, in its efforts to develop and, if approved, commercialize QINLOCK in Greater China, and/or entering into additional license and/or collaboration agreements and/or distribution arrangements with third parties; - · obtain, maintain, protect, and defend our intellectual property portfolio; and - achieve market acceptance of QINLOCK, or any current or future drug candidate for which we receive marketing approval, in the medical community and with third-party payors.
+- successfully complete our second Phase 3 clinical trial of OINLOCK for the treatment of second-line GIST; - initiate and successfully complete other later-stage clinical trials that meet their clinical endpoints; - initiate and successfully complete all safety studies and related reports required to obtain U.S. and foreign marketing approval for our drug candidates; - subject to obtaining favorable results from our Phase 3 trial for QINLOCK for the treatment of second-line GIST, complete all requirements for the submission of a supplemental NDA, and apply for and obtain marketing approval; - obtain marketing approval for the EU MAA submitted to the EMA for QINLOCK; - continue to maintain and expand commercial manufacturing capabilities or make further arrangements with third-party manufacturers for clinical supply and commercial manufacturing of QINLOCK and our drug candidates; - commercialize QINLOCK by deploying a sales force and marketing QINLOCK in the U.S. and, if approved, in Europe and, either ourselves or through third parties, in other jurisdictions where we receive approval including Canada and Australia, assisting our licensee, Zai, in its efforts to develop and, if approved, commercialize QINLOCK in Greater China, and/or entering into additional license and/or collaboration agreements and/or distribution arrangements with third parties; - obtain, maintain, protect, and defend our intellectual property portfolio; and - achieve and maintain market acceptance of QINLOCK, or any current or future drug candidate for which we receive marketing approval, in the medical community and with third-party payors.